Uzuazoraro/Ansible-config-mgt/README.md

 Now, if you are satisfied with your codes, you can create a Pull Request and merge it to main branch on GitHub.

+## Step 4 - Load Balancer roles

+We want to be able to choose which Load Balancer to use, Nginx or Apache, so we need to have two roles respectively:

+1. Nginx
+2. Apache

+`cd roles`

+`ansible-galaxy install geerlingguy.nginx`

+`ansible-galaxy install geerlingguy.apache`

+`mv geerlingguy.nginx/ nginx`

+`mv geerlingguy.apache/ apache`